daksha-b/urban-nest/README.md

 - Matplotlib for Data Visualization
 - Sklearn for Model Building
 - Jupyter Notebook, Visual Studio Code, and PyCharm as IDE
-- Python Flask for HTTP Server
+- Python Flask for HTTP Server (BackEnd)
-- HTML/CSS/JavaScript for UI
+- HTML/CSS/JavaScript for building the FrontEnd
 - NGINX for deploying
 - AWS EC2 Instance for Hosting the WebApp